 As you have heard us say, time and time again, water quality is the #1 thing pet fish owners can do to take care of their fish.
 Why is this?
 Because, just like the air we breathe, the water a fish swims in has a significant impact on its overall health.
 Poor water quality can cause severe problems with secondary bacteria or fungus, swim bladder disorders and even death.
 It may sound like a lot to undertake, but we’ll make it easy.
-We have several helpful guides around our website (here, here and here) and great brochures you can order.
-Want more?
-Check out our awesome Water Quality Webinar!
+We have several helpful guides around our website (here, here and here) and be sure to check out our awesome Water Quality Webinar!

 How do I test my water?

 You’re going to need a test kit!
 Yes, there are convenient test strips available, and are better than nothing.
 Keep in mind, however, that we’ve tested these products and gotten conflicting results on different strips right out of the bottle!
 A liquid, drop-based test kit is a much better option and they are not too hard to use.
 Once you practice using them a few times, it will become very easy.